-- the atomicity of the up and down operations - deadlock freedom (for threads only sharing one semaphore: deadlocks may still occur if there are other synchronization constraints)
+- the atomicity of the up and down operations - deadlock freedom (for one semaphore used correctly ...
+Deadlocks may still occur if there are other synchronization constraints!

 Fairness is optional:

 Weak semaphore: threads waiting to perform down are scheduled nondeterministically

 Strong semaphore: threads waiting to perform down are scheduled fairly in FIFO (First In First Out) order